ToF-/CodeKatas/word-ladder/src/the-problem.md

 # The Problem
-Write a program which, given a list of words such as the ones listed in the last section, a starting word _S_ and an target word _T_, yields the shortest word ladder from _S_ to _T_, where each step of the ladder is a transition from a word to an _adjacent_ word, where two words are said adjacent if they differ by one and only one letter.
+Write a program which, given a list of 5 letter words such as [this one](https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt), a starting word _S_ and an target word _T_, displays the shortest word ladder from _S_ to _T_, where each step of the ladder is a transition from a word to an _adjacent_ word, where two words are said adjacent if they differ by one and only one letter.

+If a word ladder cannot be found between _S_ and _T_, the programm should display 'no path'.

+If _S_ or _T_ are not in the word list, the program should say so.

 Examples :

 ```
-> wordladder  words.txt dog cat
+> wordladder brain cells
-dog dot cot cat
+brain braid brand brans brats beats belts bells cells

-> wordladder words.txt warm cold
+> wordladder devil angel
-warm ward card cord cold
+no path
 ```